Scatenix/Void-Merchants/README.md

 ## Controls

 - ↑ ↓ ← → : Move your ship and cursor while trading
-- Y, C : Shoot (Can be held down)
+- X, V : Shoot (Can be held down)
-- X, V : Interact with NPCs or perform trade
+- Y, C : Interact (talk to NPCs or perform trades)
 - Create save games at each visit to the trader by hitting X or V
 - Load them again at the title screen by hitting Y or C

 Can also be played with a controller!
 Tested with an Xbox controller - others may work too.

+The buttons shown on screen are meant for the Playstation controller layout, meaning that the X-button in-game is actually not the X-button on a Xbox controller.

-The controls can be adjusted in the PICO-8 settings (pause button next to the bottom-right corner).
+The controls can be adjusted in the PICO-8 settings (pause button located next to the bottom-right corner).

-## Abbreviations in the Game

-- HP      Ship health points
-- SH      Ship shield points
-- DR      Drone health points + shield points
-- STG     Combined storage of the ship and drones
-- DMG     Combined damage of the ship and drones
-- WPS     Combined number of weapons/blasters of the ship and drone
-- SP      Speed of the ship as floating point
-- STS     Shot speed of the ship and drone as floating point
+Make sure to check the manual for more information about the game.
+Can be found on the release section!

 ## State of the Game